flancian/garden/yoga with x.md

 [[Working in public]] tonight.
 I see yoga and working as two strands in a beautiful braid.

 In case you're wondering, those dishes are dirty :) But you didn't because the dishwasher was closed by the time we started yoga, and you also didn't because I didn't record it today, although I did broadcast in [[go/yoga with x]] as usual.
+The mirror images / views on the so called [[self]] are useful.